 Performing effective restaurant data analysis goes beyond tasting the food.
 To be successful, restaurants must also find the most reasonable yet competitive prices and hours.

-If you scrape a restaurant’s review page on a site like Yelp, you will be given information about hours, prices, locations, reviews, ratings, photos, and menu data.
+If you scrape a restaurant’s review page, you will be given information about hours, prices, locations, reviews, ratings, photos, and menu data.
 With many restaurant databases, you can gather vital information on the competition.
 Using this information, you can find hours where your competition isn’t open and create prices that are lower than top competitors but still profitable.

 The individual reviews are useful as well.
 By gathering many reviews, you can get a sense of what the restaurant-goers in the community are looking for in menu items, ambiance, pricing, and hours.
 Since these factors vary from town to town, doing this specific research helps paint a picture of the specific restaurant industry trends in your area as opposed to just general industry opinions.